oliverchang/clusterfuzz-tools/README.md

 The tools support various tasks (e.g. reproduce a crash locally) needed by ClusterFuzz's users.

-They can reproduce crashes found on Linux, Mac, and Android.
+They can reproduce crashes found on Linux and Android.
 Follow the instructions on [Reproducing on Windows](https://chromium.googlesource.com/chromium/src/+/master/testing/libfuzzer/reproducing_on_windows.md) to reproduce a crash found by libFuzzer on Windows.
 The issue filed by CLusterFuzz should have a link to the correct instructions on how to reproduce.